sidestream-tech/unified-auctions-ui/core/README.md

         - The file should be named using the name from `1.`
         - The file should export `CalleeFunctions`
         - The file should be imported in the [`calleeFunctions/index.ts`](./src/calleeFunctions/index.ts)

+## Environment Variables

+`LOCAL_RPC_URL` - link to the blockchiain RPC the tests will interact with, defaults to `localhost:8545` `REMOTE_RPC_URL` - linkt to the blockchain RPC where hardhat fork will copy data from, no default value - it has to be provided.